niloy143/bengobot/timeline/september.md

+## 26-09-25
+- UI built for Login and Register pages
+- Added in Google Search Console

 ## 24-09-25
 - Tried git spec kit, after a couple of trials, decided to do it manually
 - Installed and configured nextjs.